roquehomemaster/eBaySalesTool/docs/postgresql_container_issue.md

-# PostgreSQL Container Issue in `eBaySalesTool`
+# PostgreSQL Container Issue in `ListFlowHQ`

 ## Problem Summary
-The PostgreSQL container in the `eBaySalesTool` project fails to stabilize, remaining in a restarting or unhealthy state.
+The PostgreSQL container in the `ListFlowHQ` project fails to stabilize, remaining in a restarting or unhealthy state.
 This issue blocks the database initialization, migrations, and the overall build process, rendering the application non-functional.

 ---